 A dental hygienist may provide anesthesia assistance under the supervision of a dentist authorized by permit to provide sedation or anesthesia services once the applicant successfully completes the following:

-A dental hygienist authorized by a Class I Dental Anesthesia Assistant Permit may provide the following duties under contiguous supervision of a dentist authorized by permit to provide sedation or anesthesia services:
+A dental hygienist authorized by permit may provide the following duties under contiguous supervision of a dentist authorized by permit to provide sedation or anesthesia services:

-A dental hygienist authorized by a Class II Dental Anesthesia Assistant Permit may provide the following duties under direct visual supervision of a dentist authorized by permit to provide sedation or anesthesia services:
+A dental hygienist authorized by permit may provide the following duties under direct visual supervision of a dentist authorized by permit to provide sedation or anesthesia services:

 The use of lasers continues to be a popular treatment modality in dentistry.
 It is the position of the Board that any services provided by a licensee, regardless of the device used, must be within the scope of practice for each licensee.
 Whenever a new treatment modality is brought forward, it is the Board’s policy that the dentist must have equal or greater proficiency and training in the technology.
 Neither the particular technology utilized nor amendments to scope of practice alter the fact that all licensees are responsible for their individual actions with the dentist ultimately responsible for all care provided in each dental office.
 Contact the Board office if you have questions about the regulations governing the practice of dental hygiene in North Dakota.
 A permit is not required.